HighDelay/Hyper-V-Win-11-Home/README.md

 ```
 bcdedit /set hypervisorlaunchtype off
 ```
-Then restart the PC to apply the change
+Then restart your PC to apply the change

 To enable it again run the following command:
 ```
 bcdedit /set hypervisorlaunchtype auto
 ```
-Restart yout PC to apply the change.
+Restart your PC to apply the change.